Nights of Cabiria is a 1957 film directed by Federico Fellini.

 - One Head Taller: Cabiria is very short, so it tends to happen; especially when she meets the actor Alberto Lazzari.

-- Throwing Off The Disability: Amleto’s uncle tries to do this, failing spectacularly.
+- Throwing Off the Disability: Amletos uncle tries to do this at a shrine to the Virgin Mary, failing spectacularly.